Methods to get rid of wild onions and wild garlic in your yard

 Best methods to control Wild Onions/Garlic

-The roots will run deeper than your grass, so you need to make sure you dig about 6″ (15 cm) deep.
+The bulbs will be deeper than your grass, so you need to make sure you dig about 6″ (15 cm) deep.
 Doing so will ensure you most likely get underneath the bulbs, and provide the best opportunity for complete removal.

 The simplest way to remove the plant is to dig up the entire plant with a shovel/trowel.
 You must make sure you remove all of the bulbs/stalks – basically everything.
 Leaving any part behind will likely result in a new plant growing.
 Just stab the shovel into the ground near the stalks, and dig them up.
 Make sure you get the entire bulb/root mass.